ianpgm/quickCOAT/Readme.md

 #quickCOAT: quick Concatenated Ortholog Alignment Tree

 quickCOAT produces a concatenated protein alignment based on input protein sequences from several genomes.
+It starts out by defining single-copy orthologs amongst the set of genomes you specify and uses those to build the alignment.
+A set of closely related organisms will therefore have a long alignment to compensate for limited divergence, while distantly related genome phylogenies will be based on fewer orthologs.
+In this way, quickCOAT is a fast, automated way to define the best possible set of orthologs for your phylogeny.

 ##Installation
 ###Prerequisites